klaarnut/user-docs/en/glossary.md

 The applications that are enabled on your website.

+**Apps Launcher**
+The **Apps** menu on Admin Top Menu to launch and navigate to all applications that are enabled on your website.

 **Apps Manage**

-The center page to see all applocations currently enabled, available to enable, and disabled apps on your website.
+The center page to see all applocations currently enabled and disabled apps on your website.
 You can check apps version and update them from here.

+**Apps Name**

+The name of package which will consist of Vendor Name and Project Name separated by slash (/)such as:
+    rvsitebuilder/wysiwyg

 ## B
+**Block**
+The sub content are inside Section.
 **Brand**

-The brand of your company or your business to add into your website.
+The brand of your company or your business to show on your website top menu, banner, and footer.

 ## C
 **Center Menu**

-The center menu on the top of website editor contains of most frequestly used tools while you're editing your content.
+The center menu on the top of website editor contains of most frequestly used tools while you're editing your content such as **Insert Tool**.

 ## D
 **Disabled apps**